zilkey/auto_tagger/README.md

 # IMPORTANT NOTE

 This gem is still in it's infancy, and lots of things might change.
-Since this deals with your git repository, please use with caution.
+Since this creates and pushes tags to your git repository, please use with caution.

-I don't have a good way of testing the capistrano tasks yet, so I can't guarantee that there are no nefarious bugs in them.

 # AutoTagger